-Although some purple-lovers choose to play it safe with a pastel tint of the dramatic hue on their bedroom walls, you shouldn’t be afraid to use a rich, deep purple like the one shown here.
-The high-contrast palette—dark purple, bright blue, and white—creates a soothing yet contemporary look in this stylish bedroom by Annsley Interiors.
-And don’t think that dark walls are only for brightly-lit bedrooms; actually, dark walls are perfect for a dimly-lit room as the saturated color holds its... own regardless of light intensity.Continue to 3 of 10 below.
+Although some purple-lovers choose to play it safe with a pastel tint of the dramatic hue on their bedroom walls, you shouldn’t be afraid to use a rich, deep purple.
+The high-contrast palette—dark purple, bright blue, and white—creates a soothing yet contemporary look.
+And don’t think that dark walls are only for brightly-lit bedrooms; actually, dark walls are perfect for a dimly-lit room as the saturated color holds its own regardless of light intensity.Continue to 2 of 9 below.

 Purple's Softer Side

-If you still think of purple as childish or only suitable for an overly dramatic space, then this bedroom from Weitzman Halpern Interior Design should go far in dispelling those misconceptions.
-Combine bold purple walls with sleek and contemporary furniture, avoid any unnecessary clutter or fuss, provide just the smallest touch of accent color, and voila!
-A sophisticated, contemporary bedroom that is definitely for grownups.Continue to 6 of 10 below.
+If you still think of purple as childish or only suitable for an overly dramatic space, combine bold purple walls with sleek and contemporary furniture.
+Try to avoid any unnecessary clutter or fuss, provide just the smallest touch of an accent color, and voila!
+You receive a sophisticated, contemporary bedroom that is definitely for grownups.Continue to 5 of 9 below.

 Purple Gets a Little Glamorous

 Combine muted shades of purple with touches of metallic shine, and you end up with a glamorous bedroom that looks expensive and sophisticated, not gaudy or overdone.
-In this room from Verandah House Interiors, mirrored nightstands and a beautiful silver sunburst mirror add plenty of shine.
-The quiet purple of the headboard, simple throw pillows, and quiet color scheme keep the room luxe, not busy.Continue to 7 of 10 below.
+Mirrored nightstands and a beautiful silver sunburst mirror add plenty of shine.
+The quiet purple of the headboard, simple throw pillows, and quiet color scheme keep the room luxe, not busy.Continue to 6 of 9 below.

 Purple as an Accent Color

-Sometimes, a little bit of purple is just enough, as in this gorgeous bedroom from Taylor Borsari Inc. Look how the touches of purple in the bedding and throw pillows add a dash of interest to an otherwise neutral palette.
-Absolutely perfect.
-You could spice up any palette of neutrals, a white bedroom, or a gray space in the same way.Continue to 8 of 10 below.
+Sometimes, a little bit of purple is just enough.
+The touches of purple in the bedding and throw pillows add a dash of interest to an otherwise neutral palette and is absolutely perfect.
+You could spice up any palette of neutrals, a white bedroom, or a gray space in the same way.Continue to 7 of 9 below.

-If your bedroom is very small, or you want to set up a guest bedroom in a small space, think purple, and take a few tips from this lovely bedroom from Beach Chic Design.
+If your bedroom is very small, or you want to set up a guest bedroom in a small space, think purple.
 Clean white walls and window treatments visually open the space, while the shaggy rug and ottomans add plenty of texture.
-But it's the limited palette -- basically just white, purple, and gray -- that really help make this small space look cozy, not cramped.Continue to 10 of 10 below.
+But it's the limited palette—basically just white, purple, and gray—that really help make this small space look cozy, not cramped.Continue to 9 of 9 below.